Kudaes/LOLBITS/README.md

 3.- Execute the **setup.ps1** script **as administrator** to deploy the whole infrastructure and set up the C# agent.

 4.- Compile the agent and execute it in the compromised host.
 The compilation will generate an .exe and an external dependency (**Newtonsoft.Json.dll**).
 You can generate a single .exe using
 [ILMerge](https://github.com/dotnet/ILMerge) or just send both files to the compromised host.
-To avoid DEBUG output, remember to compile the project as a **Windows Application**.
+To avoid DEBUG output, make sure to compile the project as a **Windows Application**.

 [![Windows Application][windows-app]]()

-5.- (**Optional**) By default. the **setup.ps1** script will create a new Web Site in your IIS called **lawlbits** listening on the default HTTP port (80/TCP).
-This new Web Site doesn't use HTTP over TLS and, even though the content of the requests sent by the C# agent to the C&C are encrypted using RC4 with a preshared and randomly generated secret key, it is recommended to set up the use of HTTPS for the new site.
+5.- (**Optional**) By default. the **setup.ps1** script will create a new Web Site in your IIS called **lawlbits** listening in the default HTTP port (80/TCP).
+This new Web Site doesn't use HTTP over TLS and, even though the content of the requests sent by the C# agent to the C2 are encrypted using RC4 with a preshared and randomly generated secret key, it is recommended to set up the use of HTTPS for the new site.
 In order to do that, I recommend to use [Let's Encrypt](https://weblog.west-wind.com/posts/2016/feb/22/using-lets-encrypt-with-iis-on-windows#the-easy-way-letsencrypt-win-simple) over **lawlbits**, which is one of the easiest ways to set up HTTPS.
 After that, remember to modify the variable `Url` on Program.cs to use HTTPS instead of HTTP, which is the default behaviour.

 ## Usage

-To obtain the reverse shell just type in `python lawlbin.py` on a cmd of the C&C server and execute the C# agent on the compromised host.
+To obtain the reverse shell just type in `python lawlbin.py` on a cmd of the C2 server and execute the C# agent on the compromised host.

 Since this project borns from the ashes of a previous and failed project, some of the old features have been kept.
 The old project was a shell where all the available commands would be executed using exclusively [Living of The Land Binaries](https://github.com/LOLBAS-Project/LOLBAS).
-Thats where the LOL of LOLBITS comes from, and thats why the following features run using exclusively LOLBINS (this could help to bypass AWS and some AV/EDR filters):
+That's where the LOL of LOLBITS comes from, and that's why the following features run using exclusively LOLBINS (this could help to bypass AWS and some AV/EDR filters):

-* **download**: Download a file from a Webdav to the compromised host.
+* **download**: Download a file from a remote Webdav to the compromised host.
-* **base64encode**: Use base64 encoding over the content of a local file.
+* **base64encode**: Use base64 to encode a local file content.
 * **base64decode**: Decode a base64 encoded file.
-* **compile**: Compile .cs files into exe or dll.
+* **compile**: Compile .cs files into .exe or .dll.

 Despite this features could be interesting in some environments (hmm download remote files without using Powershell?
 I like it!)
 I kept them just to reuse part of the old code for the
-C&C console.
+C2 console.
 Below is a list with some other features that im sure will be more usefull in a classic red team context:

-* **inject**: Download from the C&C a shellcode (.bin) or PE (.NET assembly) file and execute it in memory.
-With this command the payload never touches disk unencrypted, avoiding AV detection.
-Shellcode injection is only implemented for 64 bits procesess and it can target both own and remote process.
+* **inject**: Download from the C2 a shellcode (.bin) or PE (.NET assembly) file and execute it in memory.
+With this command the payload never touches disk unencrypted, avoiding AV detection. .NET assemblies can only be loaded in the same calling process, while shellcode are allowed to be injected in both own and other processes (only x64 processes).
 * **psh**: Generate a Powershell reverse shell.
 This shell has to be handled by additional software like netcat (just run nc -lvp <port>).
-* **send**: To send a file from your C&C to the compromised host just use this option.
-The sent file will be store unencrypted on disk, so be carefull.
+* **send**: To send a file from your C2 to the compromised host just use this option.
+The sent file will be store **unencrypted** on disk.
 * **getsystem**: Attempt to obtain System privileges.
-High integrity process required.
+High integrity level required.
 * **impersonate**: Attempt to steal an access token from other process in order to "become" another user.
 * **runas**: Use valid credentials to modify your security context and log in as other (local or domain) user.
 * **rev2self**: Remove security context changes performed by getsystem, impersonate or runas.
-* **exfiltrate**: Send a file from the compromised host to your C&C.
+* **exfiltrate**: Send a file from the compromised host to your C2.

 To get usage tips just type in `help` or `<somecommand> help`.
-In the future more features will be implemented, so stay tuned!

 ## Contributing

-Im pretty sure this code could be improved a lot.
-Any contributions you make will be **greatly appreciated**.
+Any contributions will be **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)